copilot-is/myip/README.md

 # This is MyIP

-My IP and Network Information, Using the GeoLite2 Free and qqwry Databases.
+My IP and Network Information, Using the GeoLite2 Free and qqwry database.

 ## Features